peterk87/fasta2lmdb/README.md

 $ ./fasta2lmdb --dbpath /path/to/gisaidlmdb --seqids seqids.txt > seqs.fasta
 ```

 - **NOTE:** if the sequences are compressed with a Zstd dictionary, the dictionary will be retrieved from the LMDB `info` DB and used to decompress the sequences.
-Compression with a Zstd dictionary is *highly* recommended since it cuts the LMDB size drastically (e.g. 26 GB to 5.4 GB for the GISAID SARS-CoV-2 sequences from 2022-03-17).
+Compression with a Zstd dictionary is *highly* recommended since it cuts the LMDB size drastically (e.g. around 100 GB without a Zstd dictionary to only 4-5 GB with a dictionary for the GISAID SARS-CoV-2 sequences from 2022-03-17 *or* from around 9000 bytes Zstd compressed without a dictionary to only 300-500 bytes with a dictionary per SARS-CoV-2 sequence).

 ### Recommended Usage with GISAID sequences_fasta_YYYY_mm_dd.tar.xz